kejia6002/fdafm/README.md

 	Run:

-	python approach_rpllen_v2.py input_directory output_directory/ 150
+	python approach_rpllen_v2.py input_directory output_directory/ user-defined baseline region (i.e., the number of data points counting from the end should be considered as the baseline region ; for example, "150" in the following example tells the program that the last 150 points should be considered as the baseline region in each curve)

 	Example:

 	python ../library/approach_rpllen_v2.py sample_reversed_extending_force_distance_curve_data approach_rpllen/ 150

-9. merge the summary files output from steps 3 to 8 together as a txt file
+9. merge the summary files output from steps 3 to 8 as a single .txt file with each characteristics as one column

    Run:
    python ../library/summary.py